dfrappart/dfrappart.github.io/_posts/2023-09-28-About_resources_moves_in_terraform_state.markdown

 ## 4. Using Terraform cli for resources moves

 The moved block can cover many refactoring scenario, as we've seen earlier.
-It also has the benefit to allow to keep a visaul track of the move in the configuration which is good.
+It also has the benefit to allow keeping a visual track of the move in the configuration which is good.
-However, in some case, it may be difficult to perform all the refactoring through only those blocks.
+However, in some cases, it may be difficult to perform all the refactoring through only those blocks.
 Fortunately, there are command in the terraform cli that are useful.
 I used 2 of those previously:

 - `terraform state list` which list all the content of the state
 - `terraform state show` which show a specific terraform item in the state.

 Notice that I used item, rather than resource.
-That's because, we may find either real resources, or data or resource created through module.
+That's because, we may find either real resources, or data, or resource created through module.
 Anyway, let's take the follwoing scenario to illustrate our purpose.
 This is extracted from a [previous talk](https://github.com/dfrappart/tfstatemanip/tree/main/Terraformconfig/02_Move) that I made a few years back.

 In this scenario, we manage an Azure Database for MySQL server, with database in a single module